demisto/content/Packs/TrendMicroApex/Integrations/TrendMicroApex/README.md

-Trend Micro Apex central automation to manage agents and User-Defined Suspicious Objects This integration was integrated and tested with version xx of Trend Micro Apex_copy
+Trend Micro Apex central automation to manage agents and User-Defined Suspicious Objects This integration was integrated and tested with version 1.0 of Trend Micro Apex_copy
 ## Configure Trend Micro Apex_copy on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.